hamk-uas/logistics_sim/README.md

 Recyclable glass waste from consumers is constantly accumulating in a number of collection sites ("pickup sites", blue dots on the map), each with a given capacity in tons.
 Waste is collected and transported to each terminal (red stars) by a truck ("vehicle") starting and finishing their daily 9-hour shift at that terminal.
 A vehicle can only pick up waste equal to its capacity before it must return to the terminal.
 Picking up waste at a pickup site takes 15 minutes.

-Two weeks of waste transportation traffic is simulated, with the routes (as daily lists of locations for each vehicle) optimized by a genetic algorithm utilizing a simulator to calculate and minimize a cost function that depends on the routing.
+Two weeks of waste transportation traffic is simulated, with the routes (a list of locations for each vehicle, for each day) optimized by a genetic algorithm utilizing a simulator to calculate and minimize a cost function that depends on the routing.
 A monetary cost is calculated based on fuel consumption, overtime work, and daily penalties for overfull pickup sites.

 The simulation type is **process-based discrete event simulation**.